Monday, December 8, 2014

 10 Supervision of all traffic control devices should be under a qualified traffic engineer, preferably with a PTOE certification.

-11 Any government agency unable to afford to hire a PTOE to oversee traffic control should partner with the state or other local agencies to the extent that they are capable of affording to hire this employee
+11 Any government agency unable to afford to hire one or more traffic engineers whose specific responsibility is to oversee traffic control should partner with the state or other local agencies to the extent that they are capable of affording it.

 12 States, statewide agencies working on behalf of local governments, private engineering firms working on behalf of the state or statewide agency, regional traffic control cooperatives or federal agencies should design, engineer, install and maintain traffic control devices in all local jurisdictions that are financially or structurally incapable of fully maintaining traffic control devices to MUTCD standards.